-Thailand is one of the most sought after destinations in the South East Asia for Holiday Homes and obtaining permanent residency.
+Thailand is one of the most sought after destinations in the South East Asia.
+For Holiday Homes and obtaining permanent residency it is a lovely destination.
 This is mainly due to the fact that it offers a low yet convenient standard of living.

 The applications for Thai Permanent Residency are processed by the Royal Thai Immigration Commission.
-Only 100 persons per country per year are granted residence in Thailand.
-The application period for Thai PR usually from October to the end of December of every year.
+Only 100 people per country per year are granted residence in Thailand.
+The application period for Thai PR is usually from October to the end of December of every year.

 In order to apply to become a Thai Permanent Resident, you must meet the following criteria:

 - You must have had a Thai non-immigrant visa for at least three years prior to the submission of your application.
 Holders of multiple NON-Immigrant visas can not apply.

 - You must have 3 consecutive yearly extensions to qualify.